 How does your experience with Mayo education compare to previous educational experiences you have received at other institutions?

 My experience with Mayo education has far exceeded my graduate school expectation.
-I lacked lab experience from my undergraduate career, but since joining Mayo Graduate School (MGS) I've learned an incredible amount.
+I lacked lab experience from my undergraduate career, but since joining Mayo Clinic Graduate School of Biomedical Sciences I've learned an incredible amount.

 What kind of opportunities have you been introduced to since being at Mayo?